Chris Huhne apologises to May over cat speech tip-off

 Chris Huhne has apologised to Theresa May for pointing out similarities between her speech, and one by UKIP leader Nigel Farage, to a journalist.

 The energy secretary told the Guardian journalist that a website had noted Mr Farage had made similar claims about her controversial cat deportation case.

 He said the reporter asked if he would be quoted about it but he declined.

 That was behind his mistakenly published "tweet" last week, intended as a private response to the reporter.

 It said: "From someone else fine but I do not want my fingerprints on the story" and was quickly removed from Mr Huhne's Twitter page, but not before other Twitter users had noticed it.

-The Lib Dem cabinet minister was asked about the mistake on the BBC's Politics Show on Sunday.'So funny'
+The Lib Dem cabinet minister was asked about the mistake on the BBC's Politics Show on Sunday.